-- Shorts • Socks • Closed-toed shoes (no sandals, crocs, or flip flops) • Sunscreen • Insect Repellent
+- Closed-toe shoes (no sandals, Crocs, or flip flops)

 WILL I WORK ON MY CUB SCOUT RANK?

-Most Camp programs are based on a boy’s Cub Scout Rank.
+Most Camp programs are based on a Cub Scout Rank.
 Many of the activities that are fun provide opportunities to qualify toward rank advancement.
 These give campers a head start for advancement in their handbooks for their upcoming rank.
-The camp program focuses on age-appropriate activities, so it is very important that we know what grade he will be entering in the fall of 2017.
-While at Camp, boys who are:
+The camp program focuses on age-appropriate activities, so it is very important that we know what grade the Scout will be entering in the fall of 2019.
+While at Camp, Scouts who are:

 WHAT HAPPENS IF I CHANGE MY MIND ABOUT COMING TO CAMP?